Ginxss/tfds/README.md

 *Exceptions:* Throws a tf::exception if the key does not exist.

-Removes the entry with key 1 and returns the value:
+Removes the entry with key "hello" and returns the value:
 ```
-int value = table.remove(1);
+std::string value = table.remove("hello");
 ```

 ---